Visit Lake Mead and Hoover Dam

 While Lake Mead has not reached full capacity in quite some time (1983 to be exact), as of fall 2017, it is at approximately 40% with about 10 million-acre feet of held water.
 Both Lake Mead and the second largest U.S. reservoir, Lake Powell, compete for capacity bragging rights.
 As of 2013, Lake Powell is actually in the lead!

-Breaking Down Lake Mead
+Understanding Lake Mead

-Boulder Basin is the large body of water closest to the Hoover Dam.
+Boulder Basin is the large body of water closest to Hoover Dam.
 The narrow channel, formerly known as Boulder Canyon and now known as The Narrows, connects the Boulder Basin to Virgin Basin to the east.
-The Virgin River and Muddy River empty into the Overton Arm, which is connected to the northern part of the Virgin Basin.
+Virgin River and Muddy River empty into the Overton Arm, which is connected to the northern part of the Virgin Basin.
 They don’t call us the Great Basin for nothin’.

 The next basin to the east is Temple Basin, then follows Gregg Basin, which is connected to the Temple Basin by the Virgin Canyon.
 When Lake Mead is high enough, a section of the lake which is located farther upstream from the Gregg Basin, floods.
-This also includes the Grand Wash Bay, the Pearce Ferry Bay and launch ramp, and about 55 miles of the Colorado River within the lower Grand Canyon.
+This also includes Grand Wash Bay, Pearce Ferry Bay and launch ramp, and about 55 miles of the Colorado River within the lower Grand Canyon.

 Two smaller basins, the Muddy River Inlet and the Virgin River Basin, are also flooded when the lake is high enough.
 As of February 2015, these basins remain dry.
 Don’t worry, though, the dramatic mountain ranges that surround Lake Mead, coupled with some of the most remarkable sunsets in the world, make for a picture-perfect getaway no matter the season.
 From the Boulder Basin, two mountain ranges can be spotted, the River Mountains and the Muddy Mountains.
 Bonelli Peak can also be seen to the east of the Virgin Basin.